WenjieWu-Sci/FLArE/backgrounds/scripts/README.md

 |Muon flux (v2), only FPF entrance  | https://cernbox.cern.ch/s/7zxlKX1KRePn66s | `/dune/data/users/mvicenzi/FPF_backgrounds/muons/flux_v2/` |
 |Neutron flux, only FPF entrance    | https://cernbox.cern.ch/s/7zxlKX1KRePn66s | `/dune/data/users/mvicenzi/FPF_backgrounds/neutrons/` |

-_Note_: The statistics for muons changed v1 to v2, so the two files require a different normalization factor.
+_Note_: The statistics for muons changed from v1 to v2, so the two files require a different normalization factor.
 In particular, v2 has more statistics and it's the one produced alongside the neutron sample so they share the same normalization.